 Think of all that you love about Italy, and you'll find it in this central region home to hundreds of charming small hill towns.
 Here you sense the essence of Italy.
-Explore the medieval towns of Spoleto, Perugia, and Assisi, visit the lovely village of Orvieto, perched on a rocky cliff, or come to rest in the beautiful Val d'Orcia.
+Explore Spoleto, Perugia, and Assisi's medieval towns, visit the lovely village of Orvieto, perched on a rocky cliff, or come to rest in the beautiful Val d'Orcia.

 The rolling slopes of Val d’Orcia are dotted with cypress trees, vineyards, olive groves, and secluded churches.
 Head to the picturesque villages Buonconvento - a delightful hamlet with an attractive historic center - and the charming medieval town San Quirico d’Orcia that sits atop a hill halfway between Pienza and Montalcino.

 Lago Trasimeno is the largest lake in Central Italy.
-Thanks to its warm climate, with long summers and moderate winters, you can swim in the lake from May to September (and is safe for children as well).
+Thanks to its warm climate, with long summers and moderate winters, you can swim in the lake from May to September (and it is safe for children).
 Pike and carp fishing is a favorite activity for many locals and tourists.
 Learn more about Lago Trasimeno >

-Perugia, known as the jewel of the green Umbria, is located on an acropolis 450 meters above sea level at the very center of Italy.
+Perugia, known as the green Umbria jewel, is located on an acropolis 450 meters above sea level at the very center of Italy.
 The city is rich in art and history; it boasts beautiful Medieval buildings such as the Palazzo Dei Priori.
 Stroll its cobbled streets arched with Etruscan architecture, visit the beautiful fountain, the Fontana Maggiore, surrounded by the Duomo (said to hold the Virgin Mary's wedding ring), or head to the city’s viewpoints to see breathtaking panoramas over the peaceful landscapes.

-Perugia is as well home to the renowned "University for Foreigners of Perugia”, that brings to this city many international students every year and gives the town a lively atmosphere especially around the Piazza IV Novembre, a large square that has become a meeting place for the students.
+Perugia is home to the renowned "University for Foreigners of Perugia”, which brings to this city many international students every year and gives the town a lively atmosphere, especially around the Piazza IV Novembre, a large square that has become a meeting place for the students.

-The perfectly preserved medieval town of Assisi is known as the birthplace of St. Francis of Assisi, one of the most admired Catholic saints in history and patron saint of Italy.
-For centuries, Assisi has been an important Catholic pilgrimage destination and still today it is a popular tourist destination.
+The perfectly preserved medieval town of Assisi is known as St. Francis of Assisi's birthplace, one of the most admired Catholic saints in history and patron saint of Italy.
+For centuries, Assisi has been an important Catholic pilgrimage destination and still today, it is a popular tourist destination.
 Learn more about Assisi >

-Spoleto is a fortress city in east central Umbria that sits on a foothill of the Apennines.
-Spoleto is surrounded by medieval walls and a magnificent gorge.
+Spoleto is a fortress city in east-central Umbria that sits on a foothill of the Apennines.
+Medieval walls and a magnificent gorge surround Spoleto.
 Roman palaces and monuments stand along the narrow alleys of the old town.
 Learn more about Spoleto >

 Orvieto, a beautiful ancient city, sits majestically on its throne of a volcanic tuff cliff offering fantastic views of the cypress-dotted Umbrian plains and surrounding vineyards.
 Learn more about Orvieto >